DC293/DC293.github.io/_machine-learning/Multiple-linear-regression.md

 0.7485144912093225
 ```

 The R² indicates the amount the x variables contribute to the variation in y.
 In our example, the model with all of the indipendent variables explains 72% of the variation in price.
 Though, when we reduce the number of x variables down to just those which we saw had a strong correlation, the R² value increases to 75%.
+This suggests engine size, horse power, city mpg and highway mpg equate to 75% of the variation in the price of the car.